programster/node-chat-example/README.md

 ## How To Run
 Make sure you have installed [NodeJs](http://blog.programster.org/install-nodejs/).

-Go to the server folder and execute:
+Start the server process by going to the server folder and execute:
 ```
 npm start
 ```

-Go to the client folder and double click index.html to open it in your browser.
+Go to the client folder and open the index.html file twice so that it appears twice in your browser.
+Now enter messages into one and you will see that they appear in both browsers.

-Press f12 to look at the console.
-You should see messages.
+**Important:** The sockets have been configured to use `localhost` so your server will need to be the same computer as the one you are opening the web client in.
+Otherwise you need to change the hostname.